The Aka Capital team has successfully exited the following investments:

 SAVCIO was the largest privately-owned provider of maintenance and repair services for rotating electrical equipment and transformers in Africa.
 The company was bought out of Delta Electrical by a private equity consortium which included Ethos, Actis, Old Mutual and Sphere Holdings in 2005.
 The investment was fully exited via the sale of Savcio to Actom, which sale concluded in February 2012.

-Tsogo Sun Holdings Limited (formerly Gold Reef Resorts Limited) was Southern Africa’s premier gaming, hotel and entertainment group, now unbundled into two separately listed groups: Tsogo Sun Gaming Limited and Tsogo Sun Hotels Limited.
+Tsogo Sun Holdings Limited (formerly Gold Reef Resorts Limited) was Southern Africa’s premier gaming, hotel and entertainment group, now unbundled into two separately listed groups: Tsogo Sun Limited (formerly Tsogo Sun Gaming Limited) and Southern Sun Limited (formerly Tsogo Sun Hotels Limited).

 Vametco was a vanadium mining operation located near Brits in South Africa's North West province.
 The company's operations comprised the mining of vanadium bearing ore, extracting vanadium from the ore and processing into value added products, primarily for export to steelmakers worldwide.